nalgeon/tryxinyminutes/try/ripgrep/index.md

 ### Multiple patterns

-To search for multiple patterns, list them with the `-e` (`--regexp`) option. ripgrep will output-mode="html" output lines matching at least one of the specified patterns.
+To search for multiple patterns, list them with the `-e` (`--regexp`) option. ripgrep will output lines matching at least one of the specified patterns.

 For example, search for `make` or `run`: